nazy67/terraform_gitlab_project/README.md

 ### Terraform GitLab Project on AWS EC2

 Terraform configuration file provisions an EC2 instance with Security group in default VPC with User Data.
-Data source user_data.sh will install gitlab inside of the EC2 while it's booting.
+Data source user_data.sh will install gitlab inside of the EC2 while booting.
 Also there's Route 53 record will be provisioned for EC2 instance it's for GitLab.

 ### Requirements